yOozist1101/MSc_GDP_Group6/case study/README.md

 ```

 ### Files Needed
-1. Place your GPS data file in the `Data/` directory
+1. Place your GPS data file in the `case study/Data/` directory
 2. Update `config.py` if using different file names or parameters

 ## Usage